openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. note::

-   Hosts attaching to OpenStack managed VMAX storage cannot also attach to storage on the same VMAX that are not managed by OpenStack.
+   Hosts attaching to OpenStack managed PowerMax storage cannot also attach to storage on the same PowerMax that are not managed by OpenStack.

 FA port groups
 --------------

-VMAX array FA ports to be used in a new masking view are retrieved from the port group provided as the extra spec on the volume type, or chosen from the list provided in the Dell EMC configuration file.
+PowerMax array FA ports to be used in a new masking view are retrieved from the port group provided as the extra spec on the volume type, or chosen from the list provided in the Dell EMC configuration file.